zzzprojects/docs/dapper-plus.net/pages/documentations/audit/audit-mode-type.md

 > HINT: The `AuditModeType` is in Z.BulkOperations namespace since the library is used under the hood.

+## Example

+In this example,

+We will demonstrate how the `Action` property is populated.

 ### Execute
 A `BulkMerge` will be executed on a list that contains **1** new customer and **2** existing customers.